Amex Hilton Surpass review: Improved weekend night certificate and more

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 Hilton is a favorite among Million Mile Secrets readers and staff because it’s so easy to earn Hilton Honors points and use points at Hilton hotels.
 Depending on your travel destination, you can choose from luxury brand hotels, like Waldorf Astoria, or book a family-friendly option like Hampton Inn, which offers free hot breakfast for all hotel guests.

 The refreshed Hilton Honors American Express Surpass® Card (previously the Hilton Honors American Express Ascend Card) is an excellent option for travelers who book Hilton hotels.
-For a limited time through August 28, 2019, the Hilton Surpass card is offering an increased welcome bonus of 130,000 Hilton Honors points plus a weekend night certificate at nearly any Hilton after you meet minimum spending requirements.
+The card is offering a welcome bonus of 125,000 Hilton Honors points after you meet minimum spending requirements.

 Here’s our Amex Hilton Surpass review.

 A free standard night at Hilton hotels generally costs 10,000-95,000 Hilton points per night, so the bonus points are more than enough for a night at any top Hilton hotel or multiple nights at less expensive locations.

 - Embassy Suites